WebKit/WebKit/Tools/WebGPUShadingLanguageRI/SpecWork/source/index.rst

 Complex variable declarations are also mere syntactic sugar.
 Several variable declarations separated by commas are the same as separating them with semicolons and repeating the type for each one.
-And a variable declaration with an initializer is the same as an uninitialized declaration, followed by an assignment of the corresponding value to this variable.
-These two transformations can always be done because variable declarations are only allowed inside blocks (and for loops, but these get desugared into a block, see above).
+This transformation can always be done because variable declarations are only allowed inside blocks (and for loops, but these get desugared into a block, see above).

 .. todo:: should I make the requirement that variableDecls only appear in blocks be part of the syntax, or should it just be part of the validation rules?